neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_remote_solana.md

 ---
-title: "Option 2: Local Proxy to Remote Solana"
+title: "Option 3: Local Proxy to Remote Solana"
 ---

 This option will let you connect to a remote Solana cluster via a proxy that is hosted locally.

+## Prerequisites
+[Docker](https://docs.docker.com/get-docker/) must be already installed on your device. `docker-compose` v1.29 is recommended.

+## Network Configuration
+  * Solana cluster is accessed via the locally-hosted proxy.
+  * Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used, and the proxy interacts with it through the Neon EVM.

 ## Setting up a Local Proxy
 First, set up and host a proxy locally as per the following steps.
 After executing these commands, the proxy will be available at `http://localhost:9090/solana`.
 This address and port are set by default.